 People placed dry sinks in kitchens, bathrooms, porches, and bedrooms.
 As people learned more about proper hygiene, dry sinks became more popular and elaborate.
 Eventually, these furniture pieces were replaced with sinks and vanities as we know them today.
+Learn more about their design history, view some examples, and get ideas for repurposing them today.

 Design History